Sunday, June 21, 2026

 A paper published in 2019 suggests Leptoceratops may have lived underground, thanks to multiple skeletons of different aged individuals found in what appeared to have been a collapsed burrow.
 This doesn't seem impossible since Leptoceratop's extremely short frill wouldn't have gotten in the way if it was moving around through tunnels in life.
 Sleeping underground is also a great strategy for avoiding predators.

 When alive Leptoceratops would have shared its habitat with some of the most famous dinosaurs, like Edmontosaurus, Ankylosaurus, Pachycephalosaurus, and Triceratops.
 It would have needed to watch out for predators like Acheroraptor, Nanotyrannus, and Tyrannosaurus, plus all the crocodilians and large pterosaurs, like Quetzalcoatlus, that were around. (although Quetzalcoatlus may have only been able to prey on babies.)
-At first it's easy to imagine little Leptoceratops as nothing more than fodder for these predators, but keep in mind that beak backed up with all that jaw pressure was potentially a devastating weapon.
+At first it's easy to imagine little Leptoceratops as nothing more than fodder for these predators since it had no horns or armor, but keep in mind that beak backed up with all that jaw pressure was potentially a devastating weapon.
 It's not supported by any true evidence, but I always imagined Leptoceratops as extremely foul tempered and aggressive, even towards animals that dwarfed it, as a defense strategy.
 Modern Honey Badgers, Wolverines, and even members of the pig family effectively exhibit this strategy today.
 Even mighty T. rex couldn't have wanted to endure a bite on the toe from a Leptoceratops beak!

 References